Charles M. Nes Jr.: Life and career

 Nes and his partner Fisher, both Princeton graduates, designed the Architecture Building at the university, completed in 1963.
 Nes also served on the advisory committee to the school of architecture from 1969 to 1971.

 Fisher joined the American Institute of Architects in 1935 as a member of the Baltimore chapter.
 He served as chapter president from 1949 to 1951 and as Middle Atlantic regional director from 1963 to 1965 before being elected president for the year 1966–67.
 He was elected a Fellow in 1955, was a Benjamin Franklin fellow of the Royal Society of Arts and an honorary member of the Royal Architectural Institute of Canada and the Society of Architects of Mexico.

 Personal life

-Nes was married in 1948 to Kathleen Garnham New.
-They had two children, Charles M. Nes III and Ethel Nes.
-He died April 30, 1989 in Cockeysville, Maryland.
+Charles Motier Nes, Jr. was married in 1927 to Elizabeth Linda Griffin of New York.
+The union resulted in two children, Charles Motier Nes, III (1928-2009) born in Massachusetts and dubbed "The Princeton Baby of 1928" and Ethel Linda Nes (1934-1969) born in Maryland and married (1st) William Adamson, Jr. and (2nd) Barrington Boardman.

+Charles Nes, Jr. remarried in 1948 to Kathleen Garnham, a world champion golfer among other accomplishments.